- Municipal Court

-This option is available for traffic offenses that are classified as “moving violations.”
+The Driver Safety Course option is available for traffic offenses that are classified as "moving violations."
 After paying the DSC fee and court costs, you would be allowed 90 days in which to complete the terms of the DSC agreement.
 This alternative has the advantage of not appearing on your driving record.
-If you are interested in this option, click on the Defensive Driving title.
+If you are interested in this option, visit our Driving Safety Course page.

-Deferred disposition is a form of probation.
+Deferred Disposition is a form of probation.
 The judge will determine if you are eligible for a deferred disposition once you request it and after you pay your deferred fee and court costs.
-The deferral period can last between 90 – 180 days, depending on the offense.
-If you are interested in this option please click the Deferred Disposition title.
+The deferral period can last between 90 - 180 days, depending on the offense.
+If you are interested in this option, please visit our Deferred Disposition page.

+You also have the option of paying the violation.
 This will stay on your record as a conviction.
 To use this option you must enter a plea of guilty or no contest and waive your right to a trial.
-Payment can be made online, in person, or by mail.
+You can pay online, in person, or by mail.
 Once the violation is paid in full no other action is necessary.

 No Contest (Nolo Contendere)

 A plea of nolo contendere means that you do not contest the charges against you.
 A plea of nolo contendere cannot be used against you in the event of a subsequent civil suit for damages (i.e., traffic accident for which you are subsequently sued).
 When you enter a "No Contest" plea, you must pay the fine specified for the violation.